 Pebble Beach Systems announces U.S. launch of Stingray at NAB 2013

 U.K. automation systems provider Pebble Beach Systems recently announced that it will showcase its Stingray system at NAB 2013.
-The fully featured channel-in-a-box system is scalable up to more than 100 channels.
+The system is scalable up to more than 100 channels.

 With near-to-linear expansion costs, Stingray enables the fast deployment of a range of channel types, including more complex dynamic channels which incorporate extensive live content and frequent schedule changes, as well as simpler clip-based channels.